-The current national situation is causing widespread anxiety and with a lot of misinformation, rumours and speculation flying around – fraudsters are using this to their advantage.
+The Coronavirus pandemic, lockdown and social distancing measures have changed the way we live, work, shop and socialise and with a lot of misinformation, rumours and speculation flying around – fraudsters are using this to their advantage.

-North Yorkshire Police has had a number of reports of fraud related to Coronavirus over the last few weeks and although this is something that we predict will continue to increase, we are on hand to help keep you safe.
+North Yorkshire Police has had a number of reports of fraud related to Coronavirus over the last few months and whilst this doesn’t show any signs of stopping, we are on hand to help keep you safe.

 Below you can find a round-up of the latest scams that we’ve had reported and most importantly, how you can protect yourself.